AlvaroGI/HackJunction_2018/README.md

-# HackJunction_2018
+#
-Junction Hackathon, Helsinki 2018
+Software developed for the Junction Hackathon (Helsinki, Nov 23-25, 2018) by Álv

 # Pre-requisites
--Python 3 \\
+  -Python 3

   -Flask

   -Unity

-# General
+# Our app